jonleopard/dotfiles/README.md

 ## Node Version Management

 [n](https://github.com/tj/n) allows me to switch between different node versions on the fly.
-I've installed `n` [n-install](https://github.com/mklement0/n-install).
+I've installed `n` via [n-install](https://github.com/mklement0/n-install).
 Also, on the topic of node, I've installed `yarn` globally via `brew install yarn --ignore-dependencies` (allows for yarn to plug into your node binary that `n` installed).

 ## ZSH Plugin Management